ghostjson/orders/README.md

 ## Download Setup

-Use the below download link to download the application demo.
+Use the below download link to download the application demo:-

 [Download Setup](https://github.com/ghostjson/orders/raw/master/build/Orders%20Setup%201.0.0.exe)

 ## Build from source

-use the following commands to build the application from source.
+use the following commands to build the application from source:-

 ```
 npm install